CorfuAlin94/ChatApp/README.md

-# Getting Started - ENG
+# ChatApp - Getting Started - ENG

 First you will need to install all dependencies.
 So run "npm install" in both client & server.